Shohgames/Shohgames/README.md

 ###

-<p align="left">I am very interested in learning JavaScript and C/C++, and I wanna commit everyday so that snake has more food to eat!</p>
+<p align="left">I am very interested in learning JavaScript and C/C++, and I wanna commit every day so that snake has more food to eat!</p>
+<p align="left">I sometimes contribute to WordPress as a "Polyglot" as they say it.
+I translate the main projects and some plugins into Tajik.
+Because its opensource, it made me touch PHP a bit</p>
+<p align="left">I currently work at Ascensus Technologies AB, a Swedish company where we make digital solutions for business needs.
+Check it out at ascensusgroup.com !</p>
+<p align="left">If you would like to reach out to me, dm me at my Instagram! :)</p>
 ###